 In July 2012, the University of Nebraska – Lincoln (UNL) was awarded a $59,876 grant from the U.S. Environmental Protection Agency (EPA) through the Urban Waters Small Grant program.
-The grant work will address challenges in Omaha, Nebraska caused by stormwater runoff through community engagement and the development of new technologies.
+The grant work sought to address challenges in Omaha, Nebraska caused by stormwater runoff through community engagement and the development of new technologies.

-Increase local and regional scientific evidence on environmentally beneficial and cost‐effective stormwater management practices.
+- Increase local and regional scientific evidence on environmentally beneficial and cost‐effective stormwater management practices.

-Develop strategies for improving the quality of urban water.
+- Develop strategies for improving the quality of urban water.

-Improve effectiveness in disseminating information to selected neighborhoods in Omaha.
+- Improve effectiveness in disseminating information to selected neighborhoods in Omaha.

-Area Velocity sensor in storm sewer measuring runoff
+- Area Velocity sensor in storm sewer measuring runoff